celsworth/lxp-bridge/README.md

 You will see a whole bunch of these if you press "Read" under the Maintain tab in the LXP Web Monitor; this is the website reading all the values from your inverter so it can fill in the form with current values.

-### `lxp/{datalog}/inputs/1` (and 2, and 3)
+### `lxp/{datalog}/inputs/all` (and 1, and 2, and 3)

+These are hashes of transient data.
+The inverter sends these across 3 packets, which are directly mapped into JSON and published in `lxp/{datalog}/inputs/1`, `../2` and `../3`.
+From lxp-bridge v0.6.0, there is also an `../all` message which combines all three into a single hash of data.

+Eventually (not before lxp-bridge v1.0) the individual messages may be removed in favour of the new `all` message.
+Please prefer use of the `all` message in favour of the 1/2/3 messages in new projects.

-These are JSON hashes of transient data.
-There are 3 of them just because that's how the inverter sends the data.
-They are sent at 5 minute intervals.
+These are sent at 5 minute intervals.
 You can also read them on demand, see `lxp/cmd/{datalog}/read/inputs/1` below.

 Also see [inputs.md](doc/inputs.md) for details of the JSON data hashes.